Skip to main content

 app.listen(3000, () => console.log('Middleware running on port 3000'));

-Notice that the handler returns a 200 response immediately, then forwards the message to Slack asynchronously.
-This is important.
+The handler returns a 200 response immediately, then forwards the message to Slack asynchronously.
+This matters.
 Rodz expects a quick acknowledgment.
 If your endpoint takes too long, the webhook delivery is marked as failed and triggers retries.

 Step 3: Format Messages for Slack

-Raw JSON payloads are not useful in a Slack channel.
-You want messages that a sales rep can scan in two seconds and decide whether to act.
+Raw JSON payloads aren’t useful in a Slack channel.
+You want messages a sales rep can scan in two seconds and decide whether to act.
 Slack’s Block Kit gives you rich formatting options: sections, fields, buttons, and context blocks.

-Here is the forwardToSlack function that transforms a Rodz signal into a well-structured Slack message:
+Here’s the forwardToSlack function that transforms a Rodz signal into a structured Slack message:

 async function forwardToSlack(event) {